Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/Terraform/04-LZ-SharedResources.md

 * Virtual Machine for testing the application/s (jump_host.tf)
 * Public IP whitelisted for Key Vault (get_external_ip.tf)

-Your external IP needs to be white-listed for access to Key Vault.
+Your external IP needs to be whitelisted for access to Key Vault.
 The plan will automatically use the external IP of the deployment machine.
 To use a custom IP, use variable My_External_IP

 Review and if needed, comment out and modify the variables within the "Optional - 04 Shared - Jumpbox" section of the common variable definitons file [parameters.tfvars](./parameters.tfvars).